junxit/us-congress-bills-116/metadata.md

 - 2019-06-06 — Referred to the Committee on Ways and Means, and in addition to the Committees on the Budget, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-06-06 — Referred to the Committee on Ways and Means, and in addition to the Committees on the Budget, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-06-06 — Referred to the Committee on Ways and Means, and in addition to the Committees on the Budget, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-06-10 — Considered under suspension of the rules. (consideration: CR H4352-4364)
+- 2019-06-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3151.
+- 2019-06-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-06-10 — Mr. Lewis moved to suspend the rules and pass the bill.
+- 2019-06-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4352-4362)
+- 2019-06-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4352-4362)